kettanaito/rettime/README.md

 - **Convenience methods** like `.emitAsPromise()` and `.emitAsGenerator()` to build more complex event-driven systems.
 - **Tiny**.
 Like, really tiny.

+> [!WARNING]
+> This library **does not** have performance as the end goal.
+In fact, since it operates on events and supports event cancellation, it will likely be slower than other emitters out there.

 ## API

 ### `.on(type, listener)`